-At Guinness we believe in collaborative action around ESG issues: focused programmes of engagement where the sum of the parts is significantly more effective than if each participant attempted to engage across the whole sector.
-Guinness Global Investors is a member of Climate Action 100+, widely regarded as the world's leading engagement group on the issue of greenhouse gas emissions.
+We believe in collaborative action around ESG issues: focused programmes of engagement where the sum of the parts is significantly more effective than if each participant attempted to engage across the whole sector.
+Guinness Global Investors is a member of Climate Action 100+, widely regarded as the world's largest engagement group on the issue of greenhouse gas emissions.